Outreach Kit/Online Resource

 Program Description & Details

 Discover the interwoven worlds of math and art.
-Using tessellations as a foundation, each workshop explores the pattern making and mathematical elements of design work.
-Workshops examine the work of Dylan Thomas, a Coast Salish contemporary artist, and how he has connected math and geometry to his art practice.
+Using tessellations as a foundation, each workshop explores pattern making and mathematical elements of design.
+Workshops examine the artwork of Coast Salish contemporary artist Dylan Thomas, and how he has connected math and geometry to his art practice.

 Curriculum tie-ins: Art Education, Indigenous Art, Earth Science, Math, STEAM